Yandex Cloud

 Warning

-If only some cluster hosts have public access configured, the master may not be accessible from the internet when it changes automatically.
+If only some cluster hosts have public access, an automatic master failover can make the master host unreachable from the internet.

 Configuring security groupsConfiguring security groups